 Table of Contents

-shortcode displays a list of trip taxonomies such as destinations, types, or activities.
+The [TRIPZZY_TRIP_TAXONOMIES] shortcode displays a list of trip taxonomies such as destinations, types, or activities.
 It can be customized using the following attributes.

 Available Attributes #